Genealogical Claims of Jaffna: The documented history of Jaffna – the Yalpana Vypava Malai, and the historical works that predated it

-“The author says that he referred the books Kailaya Malai, Vaiyai Padal and Pararajasekaran Ula for his work.
+"The author says that he referred the books Kailaya Malai, Vaiyai Padal and Pararajasekaran Ula for his work.
 It is said that these books are composed not earlier than the fourteenth Century A. D., contain folklore; legends and myths mixed with historical anecdotes.
-Today, except the Kailaya Malai which has been printed, and a few manuscript copies of Vaiya Padal, the other works are very rare and hardly procurable.”
+Today, except the Kailaya Malai which has been printed, and a few manuscript copies of Vaiya Padal, the other works are very rare and hardly procurable."

 Mylvaganam was a poet, and not a scholar who had been trained in the discipline of historical research.
 Hence the Vaipava Malai like the Mahawamsa, though containing many historical truths and traditions cannot be accepted in its entirety.
 Not only are there chronological errors, especially when narrating the last phase of the Tamil kingdom, but there seems to be some confusion regarding historical personages being referred to therein.
-At times the author has even taken liberties with history, and has created his own stories in order to establish certain traditional beliefs.
+At times the author has even taken liberties with history, and has created his own stories to establish certain traditional beliefs.

 The Yalpana Vypava Malai which lay forgotten during the early British occupation was discovered and translated into English by C. Brito and first published in English in 1879.
 This was followed by some reprints in Tamil, the best known was a reprint in Tamil edited by Mudaliyar Kula Sabanathan which appeared in 1953.

-Available Source Material for Genealogical Studies
+Available source material for genealogical studies

 Although the island has a well document history, based on the afore mentioned chronicles, and ancient inscriptions, covering a period of twenty three centuries, the oldest archives extant in Sri Lanka date back only to the 16th century.
 The archives of the Sri Lankan monarchy if any have been lost to posterity.

-The Portuguese Period (1505-1658)
+The Portuguese period (1505–1658)

-The Portuguese, who ruled Sri Lanka from 1506–1638 AD, made use of the indigenous land records relating to the maritime districts under their control, which formed the basis of their “Thombus” and “Forals” (quit-rent registers.)
+The Portuguese, who ruled Sri Lanka from 1506 to 1638 AD, made use of the indigenous land records relating to the maritime districts under their control, which formed the basis of their "Thombus" and "Forals" (quit-rent registers.)
 These Thombus later became the foundation of their revenue collection and also an important collection of the archives.
 Under the Portuguese, Vendor da Fazenda (Superintendent of Revenue) acted as the archivist, by preserving the Thombus, and also was responsible to keep them up to date.

-When the Portuguese possessions in the island were attacked by the Dutch in 1640 AD, a majority of the records were destroyed in order to prevent them from falling into enemy hands.
+When the Portuguese possessions in the island were attacked by the Dutch in 1640 AD, a majority of the records were destroyed to prevent them from falling into enemy hands.
 Accordingly, there are no original source materials preserved in the National Archives to study the Portuguese period of Sri Lanka.
 There are a few copies of the Portuguese Thombus and Forals for the years 1614 and 1618 on microfilm that have been obtained from Lisbon, and now available in the local archives, as well as some scholarly works by Sri Lankans who have used the primary sources in Lisbon and written comprehensive thesis on the Portuguese period in the history of Sri Lanka.